A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Bath Stuff

-We bathed Nilou in the sink until she wouldn’t fit, and then transitioned her to the regular bathtub without any trouble.
+We bathed N in the sink until she wouldn’t fit, and then transitioned her to the regular bathtub without any trouble.

-Like the Snoo, this extremely well-designed Puj bathtub is a miracle-worker in the early months.
+Like the Snoo, this extremely well-designed Puj bathtub was a miracle-worker in the early months and especially with limited bathroom space.
 It's hard to explain how the foldable design works in the bathroom sink, but it's really unique and our daughter is obsessed with it.
-We never thought we'd do a bath nightly, but she loves it so we do (we just don't use soap every night).
+We never thought we'd do a bath/rinse nightly, but she loves it.
 She will sometimes be freaking the eff out and then will become instantly calm in the bath.
+(Update 2026: Looks like the Puj tub may not be available anymore, but FridaBaby has a similar design.)

 We started with the California Baby shampoo and liked it a lot.
-(Update July 2019: One bottle lasted over a year.
-We started using Alaffia since then for wash and bubble bath, and I love this brand and the products.
-The baby line is great AND it is a Black-owned business with a social impact mission.)
+We began using Alaffia later on for wash and bubble bath, and I love this brand and the products.
+The baby line is great and it is a Black-owned business with a social impact mission.

 You don't need special washcloths for a baby.
 Just use your normal washcloths or pick up a couple extra soft ones.